-Several state, regional, and local plans have been developed which set goals for the reduction of GHG emissions over the next few years and decades, but no regulations or requirements have been adopted by relevant public agencies to implement those plans for specific projects, within the meaning of CEQA Guidelines Section 15064.4(b)(3).6 However, there are GHG emissions reduction measures contained in state and local plans, strategies, policies, and regulations that directly or indirectly affect the proposed Project's construction and operation emissions source sectors or specific types.
+Several state, regional, and local plans have been developed which set goals for the reduction of GHG emissions over the next few years and decades, but no regulations or requirements have been adopted by relevant public agencies to implement those plans for specific projects, within the meaning of CEQA Guidelines Section 15064.4(b)(3).
+However, there are GHG emissions reduction measures contained in state and local plans, strategies, policies, and regulations that directly or indirectly affect the proposed Project's construction and operation emissions source sectors or specific types.
 A summary of Project compliance with potentially applicable GHG emissions reductions measures is provided in Table 4.8-2.

 Table 4.8-2.
-Applica able GHG Emissions Reduction Strategies Strategy Compliance with Strategy State AB 32 Plan Strategies (CARB, 2017) Vehicle Climate Ch Standards nange These are CARB enforced standards; vehicles that access the Project site and are required to comply with the standards would comply with these strategies.
-Limit Idling Time for Commercial Vehicl CCR § 2485) and (Road Equipment (CCR § 2449) les (13 Off- The Project applicant, construction contractor, and drayage truck operators would be required to comply with applicable idling regulations for on-road vehicles during project construction and operation.
-Use of Low Carbon Alternative Fuels (I Carbon Fuel Stand Low The Project's primary source of GHG emissions would be from transportation fuel use.
+Applic able GHG Emissions Reduction Strategies Strategy Compliance with Strategy State AB 32 Plan Strategies (CARB, 2017) Vehicle Climate Change Standards These are CARB enforced standards; vehicles that access the Project site and are required to comply with the standards would comply with these strategies.
+Limit Idling Time for Commercial Vehicles (13 CCR § 2485) and Off- Road Equipment (13 CCR § 2449) The Project applicant, construction contractor, and drayage truck operators would be required to comply with applicable idling regulations for on-road vehicles during project construction and operation.
+Use of Low Carbon or Alternative Fuels (Low Carbon Fuel Standard) The Project's primary source of GHG emissions would be from transportation fuel use.
 The facility and facility users would use California fuels that are subject to the Low Carbon Fuel Standard regulations.
 While these regulations are new and have not yet caused a large penetration of low carbon/renewable fuels, over the Project's life, the Project's GHG emissions from transportation and onsite equipment would be reduced as low carbon fuel availability use increases statewide.
-Waste Reduction/Increase Recycling (includin construction and demolition waste reduction) Solid waste generated during construction of the proposed Project would be disposed of in accordance with the City of Los Angeles requirements discussed below under the Construction and Demolition (C and D) Waste Recycling Ordinance.
-Use/Renewables of Water and Power, a California publicly owned utility that is Performance Standard subject to the Renewables Performance Standard that requi The Project's electricity would come from Los Angeles Department of Water and Power, a California publicly owned utility that is subject to the Renewables Performance Standard that requires increasing renewable energy procurement targets over time and so
+Waste Reduction/Increase Recycling (including construction and demolition waste reduction) Solid waste generated during construction of the proposed Project would be disposed of in accordance with the City of Los Angeles requirements discussed below under the Construction and Demolition (C and D) Waste Recycling Ordinance.
+Electricity Use/Renewables Performance Standard The Project's electricity would come from Los Angeles Department of Water and Power, a California publicly owned utility that is subject to the Renewables Performance Standard that requires increasing renewable energy procurement targets over time and so